thecuvii/remark-sandpack/README.md

 ### 2. Register remark plugin

-Maybe different for each MDX plugin you use, check out [examples](#Compatible) below.
+It may be different for each MDX plugin you use.
+Check out [examples](#Compatible) below.

 ### 3. Write your code